Museums - the best of Saigon's museums - review by Rusty Compass

 Note: The information provided in this review was correct at time of publishing but may change.
 For final clarification please check with the relevant service

 Saigon's home to Vietnam's most visited museum, The War Remnants Museum.
 It's a grim and disturbing telling of the suffering of the Vietnam War from the victor's perspective - but definitely worth visiting.
+In 2024, it's more packed than ever.

 In addition to the War Remnants Museum, the Fine Arts Museum and the Vietnam History Museum make our list of the city's top three museums.
 All three are worth a look - though we lament that museums haven't been a priority in Vietnam's tourism and economic development.
 Most have barely changed in twenty years.
 Many still have only limited information in English.
 It feels like the city fathers have forgotten these places exist - except as parking spots.